saphir-travel/documentation/content/applications/marketing/sms_marketing/essentials/mailing_lists_blacklists.rst

    Checking the :guilabel:`Is Public` box is not required, but is recommended to maintain good customer relations.

-When those fields are filled in, click :guilabel:`Create`, and Odoo removes the pop-up.
-Then, Odoo returns to the main :guilabel:`Mailing Lists` page, where there is now a new, accessible list for the mailing list that was just created.
+When those fields are filled in, click :guilabel:`Create` to finalize the form.
+Then on the main :guilabel:`Mailing Lists` dashboard, the new mailing list that was just created will be accessible.

-As mentioned before, to edit (and customize) the mailing list further, select the mailing list from the main :guilabel:`Mailing Lists` page, and Odoo reveals the mailing list detail form.
+To edit or customize the mailing list further, select the mailing list from the main :guilabel:`Mailing Lists` page to reveal the mailing list detail form.

 Along the top of the mailing list detail form, there are various analytical smart buttons displaying statistics for different metrics related to the mailing list (e.g. :guilabel:`Recipients`, :guilabel:`Mailings`, etc.).

-To take a closer look at (or make changes to) any of those elements, click the desired smart button, and Odoo reveals a separate page with in-depth data associated with the mailing list.
+To review or edit any of those elements, click the desired smart button to reveal a separate page with in-depth data associated with the mailing list.

 To make changes to the mailing list itself, click the :guilabel:`Edit` button in the upper-left corner of the mailing list detail form.